 Our invoices will be issued on a monthly basis or as set out in the Engagement or Confirmation Letter.
 Where not specifically set out in the Engagement or Confirmation Letter, all invoices will be due for payment on engagement (50%) and on completion of the assignment (50%).
 However, at our discretion, we may invoice you on an interim basis, prior to the completion of an assignment.
 Title to work will remain with Kelly+Partners until full payment for the assignment is received.
 Kelly+Partners does not provide credit and will not deliver work on assignments until full payment is settled.

 Payment of invoices can be made by cheque, EFT, direct debit, or credit card.
 Payments by credit card will attract a service fee equivalent to the effective merchant fee levied by the card issuer.

-A debt collection cost will be payable by you where the account is not paid within the trading terms.
+A debt collection cost of 20% of the outstanding amount will be payable by you where the account is not paid within the trading terms.
 Our terms are payment in advance or upon receipt of invoice.
 We may, at our discretion, also charge you a commercial rate of interest on accounts which are overdue by more than a month.

 Duration of Contract

 This Services Contract will apply from the commencement date stated in the Engagement or Confirmation Letter, if any, or where no commencement date is specified from the date of acceptance of the Services Contract as specified in the Engagement or Confirmation Letter.

 The Services Contract may be terminated by either party at any time by written notice.

 Any termination of this Services Contract is without prejudice to the rights of one party against the other party in respect of any acts or omissions under this Services Contract prior to termination, or in respect of any sums that remain outstanding at the time of termination.
 For the avoidance of doubt, Kelly+Partners reserves the right to invoice you and you are obliged to pay for any Services performed prior to the termination of this Services Contract.